HCRG Care Group: Twenty20 Capital ownership

+The published accounts for HCRG Care Services Ltd (Company No. 07557877) show turnover for the year ended 31 March 2025 of £277.2 million, up from £265.8 million in 2024.
+Profit after tax for the year to March 2025 was £10.6 million (2024: £8.9 million).

+Twenty20 Capital stated they had reduced back-office costs to an industry-low of 8%.

 Current contracts

 Surrey

 Virgin Care won a contract to provide community health services in Surrey from 2012 until 2017.
 This includes the Jarvis Breast Centre in Guildford, which in October 2014 was subject to an investigation by North West Surrey Clinical Commissioning Group after 35 patients were not tested within two weeks of their GP referrals during April and July.
 In 2017, Surrey's CCGs split the contract again and procured elements of it separately, with Virgin Care awarded some adult community services in the Surrey Heath CCG and North East Hampshire and Farnham CCG areas, as well as continuing to operate community dental services and wheelchair services.

 In September 2019, the company was awarded an £85m contract to run a joint project with Frimley Health NHS Foundation Trust.

 In 2024, Surrey Heartlands ICB and Surrey County Council awarded HCRG a contract to deliver children's services.
 This was the same services which, as Virgin Care, the company had lost in a procurement process and subsequently taken legal action over.